Supreme Court rejects Clopper v Harvard appeal

 [31] Clopper: "Sex & Circumcision"; (1:56:08-1:56:14)

 [32] Under most circumstances a person's religion would have no bearing on the validity of his argument.
 However in this case, Clopper has made his religious identity relevant by repeatedly identifying himself as Jewish.
-He's used his religious identity as a shield against accusations of antisemitism.
+He's used his religious identity as a sword to attack the Jewish religion and a shield to protect himself against legitimate accusations of antisemitism.

 [33] Clopper's assertion that the reporters labeled or branded him antisemitic is meritless.
 Typically a newspaper headline is created by an editor, not a reporter.
 Wang and Xie accurately wrote that "Harvard [was] reviewing reports that ...
 Eric Clopper made anti-Semitic comments."
 The reporters quoted Clopper's statements and accurately called them "attacks against Judaism..."
 At no point did the reporters directly label him "antisemitic."